jr-gray/data-science-python/README.md

 # Data Science Python Notebooks
-Data science and machine learning projects.
+Data science and machine learning projects, click each link to see the Jupyter notebook.